-By the time I'd read a few articles I was carry 760,000 barrels per day (bpd). excited about the possibilities of this campaign.
+By the time I'd read a few articles I was excited about the possibilities of this campaign.
 Basically, Line 3 is an aging pipeline that has reached the end of its life-span.
 You could also call it a ticking time bomb.
 My point here is that if the Line 3 replacement project is stopped, and if Line 3 is taken off-line, then for the first time in the history of the anti-pipeline movement, we won't simply be stopping them from expanding their capacity, we'll actually be reducing it.
 We'll be turning the tide.